 - The Move tool should be the active tool. - Press Ctrl J (Mac: Cmd J) nine times to create nine more square shapes.
 (LTR ALT: Press six times to create six more square shapes.) - On the document, click and drag the top square shape so that it snaps into the lower-left corner where the guides intersect. - In the Layers panel, the top square shape layer should be active. - Hold down the Shift key and click on the bottommost square shape layer.
-Now all square shape layers should be active. - In the Tool Options, click on the Align Vertical Centers icon.
-Click on the Align and Distribute icon (three dots) and then click on the Distribute Horizontal Centers icon.
+Now all square shape layers should be active. - In the Tool Options, click on the Align Center icon, then click on the Distribute Middle icon.